LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The option list for the selection types, to be included in the 'Selection Type' dropdown box on the interface.
 This attribute should not be changed.
 The options are ``Spatial Only`` (records are purely selected on whether they are inside or outside the partner boundary), ``Survey tags only`` (records are purely selected on the survey tags included in the `TagsColumn`_), and ``Spatial and Survey Tags``, where both a spatial intersection and any records with the relevant survey tags are included in the extraction.

 _`DefaultSelectType`
-	The buffer unit that should be shown by default in the 'Selection Type' dropdown list.
+	The selection type that should be shown by default in the `Selection Type`_ dropdown list.
 This attribute is the index number of the selection type options in the dropdown list, with 1 being the first option.

 _`RecMax`
-	The maximum number of records what will be extracted in any one partner extract.
+	The maximum number of records that will be extracted in any one partner extract.

 _`DefaultZip`
 	The default value for zipping the extract files.
 This attribute should be set to ``Yes`` or ``No``.